LendingTree’s Mortgage & Home Loan Guide

 Qualify for a Mortgage

-The process starts with a quick credit check and some basic information about your income, assets and monthly debt obligations.
+The process starts with a quick credit check (get your free credit score first) and some basic information about your income, assets and monthly debt obligations.
 Examples of income include wages, salaries, bonuses, commissions, interest and dividends.
 Examples of assets include checking accounts, savings accounts, retirement accounts and investments.
 Debts may include car loans, credit cards and some student loans.

 The qualifying process continues with a complete package that includes a loan application and copies of documents that support your financial data.
 Examples of documents include W-2s, paycheck stubs, tax returns, bank account statements and gift letters.